Exponential growth of colored HOMFLY-PT homology: Appendix on web evaluation

 \section{Appendix on web evaluation}

-This appendix contains an algorithm for the evaluation of $\slN$ webs with two boundary points.
-For this, we work in the decategorified framework of $\slN$ webs, see e.g. Cautis-Kamnitzer-Morrison's paper \cite{CKM} or Murakami-Ohtsuki-Yamada's earlier work \cite{MOY}.
-First we recall the annular web evaluation algorithm of Queffelec-Rose.
+This appendix contains an algorithm for the evaluation of $\glnn{N}$ webs with two boundary points.
+For this, we work in the decategorified framework of $\glnn{N}$ webs, see e.g. Cautis--Kamnitzer--Morrison's paper \cite{CKM} or Murakami--Ohtsuki--Yamada's earlier work \cite{MOY}.
+In this section, we will draw webs as oriented upwards instead of leftwards.
+First we recall the annular web evaluation algorithm of Queffelec--Rose.
+For this, we will need the following terminology.

+\begin{defi} A $\glnn{N}$ web is in ladder form (or just \textit{is a ladder web}) if any of its edges is either vertical or horizontal.
+The former are called the \textit{uprights} and the latter the \textit{rungs} of the ladder web. \end{defi} Every $\glnn{N}$ web can be isotoped into ladder form, although not uniquely, see \cite[Theorem 5.3.1]{CKM}.

-\begin{lem}\cite[Lemma 5.2]{QR2} The annular closure of an $\slN$ (ladder) web can be rewritten as a $\Z[q^{\pm 1}]$-linear combination of nested, labelled essential circles using only the following four relations: \begin{enumerate} \item Sliding ladder rungs around the annulus
+\begin{lem}\cite[Lemma 5.2]{QR2} The annular closure (c.f. \eqref{eqn:braidclosure}) of a $\glnn{N}$ ladder web can be rewritten as a $\Z[q^{\pm 1}]$-linear combination of annular closures of identity webs (i.e. nested, labelled essential circles) using only the following four relations: \begin{enumerate} \item Sliding ladder rungs around the annulus

 \item Ladder rung combination

 \item Frobenius relations

 \item Square switch relations